mhulse/bootgeoisie/README.md

 # Update Bower packages:
 $ npm run bower install

-# Modify variables.less and bootswatch.less in one of the theme directories,
+# Modify _variables.scss and _bootgeoisie.scss in the /theme directory …
-# or create your own in /custom.

-# Type grunt swatch:[theme] to build the CSS for a theme:
+# … then build the theme:
-$ npm run grunt swatch:amelia
-# … for Amelia.
-Or type:
-$ npm run grunt swatch
+$ npm run grunt build
-# … to build them all at once.

 # You can run:
 $ grunt
-# … to start a server, watch for any changes to the LESS files,
+# … to start a server, watch for any changes to the scss files,
 # and automatically build a theme and reload it on change.

 # Run:
 $ npm run grunt server
 # … for just the server, and: